---

 MotherDuck provides support for managed DuckLake, enabling you to back MotherDuck databases with a DuckLake catalog and storage for petabyte-scale data workloads.

-Looking for code examples?
-Go here to hop to code samples that shows how easy it is to start using DuckLake.
+Looking for **code examples?** Check out the [integration guide](/integrations/file-formats/ducklake/) to see how easy it is to start using DuckLake with MotherDuck.

 **Database-backed metadata**: DuckLake stores table metadata in a transactional database (PostgreSQL, MySQL) rather than files, providing: